-- Students are expected to attend class on time and with the correct equipment (a blue pen, a pencil, a red pen, a green pen, a black pen, an eraser, a ruler, a pencil sharpener, scissors and glue, a notebook (A4format), one plastic folder: for the photocopies. and a small notebook for vocabolary. - For HS classes are NOT allowed the using of laptop, ONLY with working on projects - During class its allowed the using of GERMAN-ENGLISH/ ENGLISCH-GERMAN dictionary if the students need it. - Students absent for an Assessment must complete it the day they return to school unless agreed upon in writing the teacher. - Students are expected to have a good and positive attitude in class. (raise their hand before saying something, no questions and no cheating during a test, talk with respect to their teacher and classmates). - The students must come to the lessons without cell-phone, they must leave it in their bag/ locker, if it will be found during class, will be given the the secretary until end of the schoolday. - Students are expected to complete in class and home-based tasks to the best of their ability. - The textbook and workbook are given to the student in order to work in it, therefore, any damage or loss is the responsibility of the student. - Extra books that are property of the school: any damage or loss is the responsibility of the student.
+- Students are expected to attend class on time and with the correct equipment (a blue pen, a pencil, a red pen, a green pen, a black pen, an eraser, a ruler, a pencil sharpener, scissors and glue, a notebook (A4format), one plastic folder: for the photocopies, and a small notebook for vocaboly. - For HS classes are allowed the using of laptop ONLY for dictionary or working on projects. - If HS students dont bring laptop for lesson, so are pleased to have in the class GERMAN-ENGLISH/ ENGLISCH-GERMAN dictionary for using during class.
+(Textanalyse or writing exercises) - Students absent for an Assessment must complete it the day they return to school unless agreed upon in writing the teacher. - Students are expected to have a good and positive attitude in class. (raise their hand before saying something, no questions and no cheating during a test, talk with respect to their teacher and classmates). - The students must come to the lessons without cell-phone, they must leave it in their bag/ locker, if it will be found during class, will be given the the secretary until end of the schoolday.